Repulsively Bound Hadrons in a $\mathbb{Z}_2$ Lattice Gauge Theory

-In order to go beyond the $K \gg J^2/2h$ limit, we now extend this picture by allowing center-of-mass motion of the composite states and write down an effective model shown in Fig.~\ref{fig:phenmlgy}(b).
+To go beyond the $K \gg J^2/2h$ limit, we extend this picture to allow center-of-mass motion of the composite states, deriving the effective model to second order in $J/h$ and $K/h$ shown in Fig.~\ref{fig:phenmlgy}(b).
 The center-of-mass position of all the states is labeled by $c$, and the relative separation between two $1$-mesons is labeled by $r$.
-Notations for the relevant states of interest are: \emph{tetraquarks}-$\ket{q_4^c}$, $3$-mesons-$\ket{m_3^c}$, and separated $1$-mesons-$\ket{m_1^{c,r}}$.
+Notations for the relevant states of interest are \emph{tetraquarks}${}\equiv{} \ket{m_3^c}$, and separated $1$-mesons${}\equiv{}$$\ket{m_1^{c,r}}$.
 A \emph{tetraquark} can dissociate to two $1$-mesons.
-One of the two mesons can then hop a distance $r$ and increase the separation by a distance $r$.
-If the other meson subsequently follows, a \emph{tetraquark} can re-form at a new center-of-mass position $c = r/2$.
+Starting in a \emph{tetraquark}, one of the two mesons can then hop a distance $r$ and increase the separation by a distance $r$.
+If the other meson subsequently follows, a \emph{tetraquark} can re-form at a new center-of-mass position $c = r$.
 It can then also resonantly couple to a $3$-meson at that new position.
-Figure~\ref{fig:phenmlgy}(b) shows the off-diagonal matrix elements connecting these states in our effective model.
+We neglect center of mass tunnelings of $3$-mesons which are $\order{J^6/h^5}$~\cite{Meson_dynamics_Vaibhav}.
+Figure~\ref{fig:phenmlgy}(b) shows the off-diagonal matrix elements connecting these states, and all the second order processes in our effective model.
 Black arrows denote the matrix element, $K$ coupling a $3$-meson and a \emph{tetraquark} at the same position.
 Red arrows show the second-order degenerate perturbation theory matrix element, $-J^2/2h$.
-This encodes the transition of a \emph{tetraquark} to two nearest-neighbor $1$-mesons, and hopping of a $1$-meson that changes the separation between two $1$-mesons from $r$ to $(r \pm 1)$.
-Due to hopping of $1$-mesons, the $1$-meson states with different separations $r$ form a continuum of bandwidth, $8J^2/2h$.
+This encodes the transition of a \emph{tetraquark} to two separated $1$-mesons, and hopping of a $1$-meson that changes the separation between two $1$-mesons from $r$ to $(r \pm 1)$.
+Due to hopping of $1$-mesons, the $1$-meson states with different separations $r$ form a continuum of bandwidth $4J^2/h$.

-Additionally, there are diagonal matrix elements which lift the degeneracies among these states.
-The \emph{tetraquark} states exhibit both hopping and particle-number fluctuations leading to a diagonal term, $-J^2/h+K^2/2h$.
-Similarly, the fluctuations in the separated $1$-meson states lead to a larger diagonal term contribution, $-2J^2/h+3K^2/4h$.
-These are derived in the supplemental material \cite{supp}.
-Considering $\mathcal{J}\equiv J^2/2h$ and $\mathcal{K}\equiv K^2/4h$ the tight-binding Hamiltonian describing the effective model is
+Additionally, there are diagonal matrix elements that lift the degeneracies among these states.
+The \emph{tetraquarks} acquire a diagonal term, $-J^2/h+K^2/2h$, from both hopping and particle-number fluctuations.
+Similarly, the fluctuations in the separated $1$-mesons lead to a larger diagonal term $-2J^2/h+3K^2/4h$.
+These are derived in the Supplemental Material \cite{supp}.
+Defining $\mathcal{J}\equiv J^2/2h$ and $\mathcal{K}\equiv K^2/4h$, the effective model Hamiltonian is

 where $E_q=2(-\mathcal{J}+\mathcal{K})$ and $E_m = (-4\mathcal{J}+3\mathcal{K})$.